ardoq/chrome-extension-starter/README.md

 2. Clone this repository.
 3. Change the package's `name`, `description`, and `repository` fields in `package.json`.
 4. Change the name of your extension on `src/manifest.json`.
-5. Run `npm install` to install the dependencies.
+5. Run `yarn install` to install the dependencies.
-6. Run `npm start`
+6. Run `yarn start`
 7. Load your extension on Chrome following:
    1. Access `chrome://extensions/`
    2. Check `Developer mode`